DWKI-TV

-RPN DWKI-TV, channel 10, is a television station of Radio Philippines Network.
-Its transmitter is located at Bonacua Building, Iriga-Baao road, Brgy.
+DWKI-TV, channel 10, is a television station owned by Radio Philippines Network; TV5 Network, Inc., which operates TV5 affiliate outlet DWNA-TV channel 22 (owned by NBC), operates the station under an airtime lease agreement.
+Its transmitter is located at Bonacua Building, Iriga-Baao Road, Brgy.
 San Nicolas, Iriga City, Camarines Sur.

 It started in December 1971.
-This station underwent rehabilitation and is now broadcasting in full power, was officially relaunched as RPTV.
+This station underwent rehabilitation and is now broadcasting in full power,officially relaunched as RPTV.